ayanam1re111/aynm-review-system/README.md

     SVC --> D
 ```

 The system is split into an application layer and a data layer.
-The Controller layer only receives and forwards requests; business logic sits in the Service layer, which holds no state of its own — everything is stored in the four components below:
+The Controller layer receives and forwards requests; business logic sits in the Service layer, which holds no state of its own — everything is stored in the four components below:

 - **Redis** — cache, distributed locks, flash-sale stock pre-deduction, user profile, GEO location index
 - **MySQL** — the business data store; orders and merchants are persisted here